randomicon00/OCR-online/front/README.md

 ## OCR Online Front-end Application

-The current application is the front facing application.
+The application is divided into two separate application.

-#TODO
+Frontend is build with React.
+Backend is using Golang.

+#Frontend application
+Add instructions here.

+#Server API and backend application
-Add readme instructions here.
+Add instructions here.